Will My College Credits Transfer?

 • 7.
 Arizona State, potentially all credits can transfer

 • 8.
-University of Phoenix
+San Jose State University

 • 9.
 Chamberlain University

 • 10.
-The University of Texas at Arlington
+University of North Texas

 • 11.
 California State University, 90+ transfer credits